jolenechong/urlShortener/README.md

 #### Potential Improvements
 - Caching frequently requested shortened URls to reduce load on backend with Redis to reduce load on database and improve performance
-- Dockerize the application and use Kubernetes with Horizontal Pod Autoscaling and Load Balancers for scaling the application which would add more pods during high periods of traffic, use the load_test.js script to test the application with 500,000 URL shortening requests
+- Use Kubernetes with Horizontal Pod Autoscaling and Load Balancers for scaling the application which would add more pods during high periods of traffic, use the load_test.js script to test the application with 500,000 URL shortening requests
 - Implement a CI/CD pipeline with Github Actions to automate the deployment process (which could also have the load_test.js script run to check if application works as expected)
 - More extensively test if errors could possibly occur and handle them, especially with edge cases
 - Implement mobile optimisation and a more detailed error handling system with more descriptive error messages